arme-project/ARME-website/content/post/demos/index.md

 featured: false
 ---

-We are excited to announe the novel demo section of the website, which introduces the results of our music annotation effort as well as the Virtuoso sting dataset, a set of annotated quartet recordings.
+We are excited to announce the novel demo section of the website, which introduces the results of our music annotation effort as well as the Virtuoso Strings dataset, a set of annotated quartet recordings.